rmvanhees/h5_yaml/README.md

 not allow variable-length variables to have a compound data-type.

 ## Installation
-Releases of the code, starting from version 0.1, will be made available via PyPi.
+Releases of the code, starting from version 0.1, will be made available via PyPI.

 ## Usage